ramar-work/briggs/README.md

 mockery
 -------

-Mockery is a pretty simple C program for generating test data in popular formats.
+Mockery is a pretty simple C program for generating and converting test data in popular formats.

+- JSON
+- SQLite
+- CSV
+- MySQL
+- SQL Server
+- Java
+- C
+- C++
+- ColdFusion
+- and custom things

 The two formats currently supported include JSON and SQLite.